thereferences/systems/docs/source/data/parts/composition.md

 ## Distressing Data Elements

-Does

-> … the dataset contain data that, if viewed directly, might be offensive, insulting, threatening, or might otherwise cause anxiety?
+Does ``… the dataset contain data that, if viewed directly, might be offensive, insulting, threatening, or might otherwise cause anxiety?''
 [1, 2]

 <details><summary><b>References</b></summary>
 <ol>